 Where VL= Voltage across the terminals of the inductor

-iL= current through inductor
+iL= current through the inductor

 LX = Inductance of inductor